Search All Financial Reports

 Check Registers are weekly reports of checks written for the County and Comptroller.
 They provide transparency in the spending of governmental resources.
 Wire transfers, similar electronic transactions, employee pay checks and purchases by credit cards are not provided in this report.

 In accordance with state law, the Comptroller’s Office adopts a balanced budget for its operations on an annual basis.
 The budget year, also called the “fiscal year”, begins on October 1st and runs through the following September 30th.
 The budget serves as the primary tool in allocating financial resources to programs and services.
-Budgets are adopted for the General Fund and the Records Modernization Trust Fund.
+Budgets are adopted for the General Fund, the Records Modernization Trust Fund, the Court Technology Fees Fund, and the Documentary and Intangible Tax Fund.